 Legislative activity increases each month that lawmakers are in session, culminating with the overwhelming number of bills being approved in the final scheduled session month of June.
-Note that March is the biggest month for campaign fundraisers, coinciding with the run up to the acknowledged deadline for budget passage by April 1st.
 Note that the monthly totals below if aggregated do not match the totals in Chart 1.
 Since legislation can be recalled and repassed, the monthly totals, when aggregated, are slightly larger than the final end-of-session totals.